aiXander/Realtime_PyAudio_FFT/README.md

 You also might have to:

-`sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0` (tested on Ubuntu) or
+`sudo apt install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0` (on Ubuntu)
+or

 `brew install portaudio` (on Mac)